openapi-generators/openapi-python-client/README.md

 I recommend you install with [pipx](https://pipxproject.github.io/pipx/)  so you don't conflict with any other packages you might have: `pipx install openapi-python-client`.

+Better yet, use `pipx run openapi-python-client <normal params / options>` to always use the latest version of the generator.

-You can install with normal pip if you want to though: `pipx install openapi-python-client`
+You can install with normal pip if you want to though: `pip install openapi-python-client`

 Then, if you want tab completion: `openapi-python-client --install-completion`